KSDunne/statement_beauty/README.md

 - As logged in website user, I can:

-1. Like and unlike blog posts
+1. Like and unlike blog posts, so that I can show other users which posts are interesting
-2. Comment on blog posts to give my opinion
+2. Comment on blog posts, so that I can give my opinion and feel lots of interactivity with the website
-3. Read other users comments
+3. Read other users comments, so that I feel connected to a community
-4. Edit comments I made
+4. Edit comments I made, so that I feel in control of the content I add to the website
-5. Delete my comments if I desire to do so
+5. Delete my comments, so that I do not have to leave comments on the website forever
-6. Logout from the website
+6. Logout from the website, so that when I'm finished on the website, my comments are protected from editing by other computer users

 ## Features